jr3cermak/particle/localtoolchain/wolfiot/README.md

 See: wolfiot/inc/wolfssl/wolfcrypt/settings.h

-Without debugging, the current size is approximately 106764.
+Without debugging, the current size is approximately 90k.

+### NO_INLINE

+Defining NO_INLINE causes havoc for the local toolchain.
+However, this might help the Particle Cli toolchain.
+NO_INLINE adds about 2k to the firmware size.

 ### WOLFSSL_PARTICLE_ARM